jalence/jason.green/collections/_fcc/survey-form.md

         url: https://materializecss.com
 ---

-Goal is to create a survey form that demonstrates basic HTML and CSS skills.
+Goal is to create a survey form that demonstrates basic HTML, CSS, and basic Form usage.
+Instead of using the Bootstrap framework, I decided to try something different, and used the Materialize CSS framework.

 ## User stories
 <!-- User stories are short, simple descriptions of a feature/requirement told from the perspective of the user or client.